 Employee

-• Salary-related claims (e.g. Unpaid salaries, overtime pay or notice pay)
+• Salary-related employment claim (e.g. Unpaid salaries, overtime pay, or notice pay)

-For more information on salary-related claims, you may refer to the First schedule and Second schedule of the Employment Claims Act (ECA).
-For more information on wrongful dismissal claims, you may refer to the Third schedule.
+• For more information on salary-related employment claims, you may refer to the First schedule and Second schedule of the Employment Claims Act (ECA) on claims that can be mediated.

 Employer

-• Salary-related claims for notice pay only if an employee:
+• Salary-related employment claim for notice pay only if an employee:

 • Does not complete the full notice period.